bhupen277/Ansible.main/README.md

                         D)list --> collection of statesment , words
                                   eg: fruit: apple,mango,banana,kiwi

-                        E) Map --> two and more key:value in one key
+                        E) Map --> two and more key:value in one key:value